 How to Become an SEO Jedi Master

 We know some of you are confused when it comes to fine tuning your SEO campaign.
 You’ve just been making it more complicated than it really is.
 In fact, we all have.
-That’s why we really appreciate a recent thread by a newbie Search Engine Watch forum member that breaks SEO down into all its integral steps.
+That’s why we really appreciate a recent thread (though now no longer live) by a newbie Search Engine Watch forum member that breaks SEO down into all its integral steps.

 - Create a website

 - Add lots and lots of keywords

 - Submit to 100 search engines and directories

 - Use Meta tags (just in case some search engines still bother with them).

 And that’s it!
 According to the member, whose goal is to become ‘an SEO Jedi master’ that’s all you need to know to become successful at SEO.
 Excuse me while I go bang my head against a wall.

 I’m sorry, but what?
 This list hurts my brain.
 I hate to kill a man’s dream, but there’s just so much missing.
 Skipping his pivotal first step of creating an actual website (it hurts too much), he’s only listed four criteria for search engine ranking.
 The search engines base its rankings on over 100 variables.
 My elementary math skills tell me he’s missing at least 96 other variables.
 That’s virtually all of them.

 What’s worse is that the four that he actually does list, they aren’t even that accurate.
 Are you going to use “lots and lots” of keywords, or are you going to perform keyword research and select a handful of the most relevant to target?
 Are you going to get “loads and loads” of links, or are you going to be picky about your links and only link to related, expert sites?
 The newbie’s rules may get you into the top 500, maybe, but do you know anyone that goes 50 pages deep into the SERP?
 What about writing content?
 We believe that content is key, and yet the SEO Jedi Master-wannabe doesn’t even mention it.